Frequently Asked Questions (FAQs)

 • Shortlisted candidates are called for an online interview

-Further details regarding the above steps will be provided in the Prospectus for the
+Further details will be provided in the Prospectus for the 2027–28 academic year.

 You can apply for up to two Master’s programmes, clearly indicating your first priority.
 This will be considered when admission offers are made.